cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 2. On the **Hostname** page, configure the following and select **Next**.
     * Enter a **Hostname**, which is the DNS name at which the load balancer is available.
 Suggestion: for now, you can just add a temporary hostname such as `lb` (so the complete field value would look like `lb.<your_domain>`).
+    * Toggle the orange cloud icon to update the [proxy mode](/load-balancing/understand-basics/proxy-modes/), which affects how traffic is routed and which IP addresses are advertised.
-    * Select your preferred option for [proxy mode](/load-balancing/understand-basics/proxy-modes/), [session affinity](/load-balancing/understand-basics/session-affinity/), and [adaptive routing](/load-balancing/understand-basics/adaptive-routing/).
+    * Select your preferred option for [session affinity](/load-balancing/understand-basics/session-affinity/) and [adaptive routing](/load-balancing/understand-basics/adaptive-routing/).

 3. On the **Add a Pool** page, configure the following and select **Next**.
     * Select the first pool you created previously and select **Add Pool**.